 To help you enable Disk Space Management to delete old backup images while exceeding the specified value, refer to this:

-Click Scheme -> Enable Backup Scheme in the step 4, choose a backup scheme and specify the value of backups to retain.
+Click Scheme -> Enable Backup Scheme, choose a backup scheme and specify the value of backups to retain.

 There are 5 schemes to help you to delete old backup image to free up space: Full Backup Scheme, Incremental Backup Scheme, Differential Backup Scheme, Space Management Scheme, Other Backup Scheme.